 It seems like every other day there’s an article about how some famous artist has made some tiny amount of money from Spotify royalties.
 Yesterday there were two pieces of news that inspired me to think about this further… La Roux claiming she got £100 for the last quarter, and “All About That Bass” cowriter claiming £3700ish in total for that song (178 million streams).
 These articles are clearly written in a “Spotify is evil” way, so of course they don’t give you any basis for comparison.
 That’s what I’m going to do here, then we can make up our minds with all the facts of how royalties are broken down.

 This will be a case study of a fictional top 10 song by a fictional major-label pop artist, based on one week of fictional airplay, streams and downloads.
 It’s based on average stats which have either been researched or are common knowledge, with educated guesses filling the gaps.
 The point is to compare how royalties are generated and split for different listening mediums.

 NOTE: I’ll be talking mainly about UK royalties for UK artists.
 Each country is slightly different, and international artists sometimes get paid differently, so the numbers are variable but the concepts will probably always apply.
 Most of these figures are estimates anyone, but ones from official bodies so they should be fairly accurate, and of course numbers change month to month.

 I’ll use Radio 1 as an example since a lot of data is easily accessible:

-– BBC Radio 1 apparently averages 9.7million listeners (presumably in primetime).
+– BBC Radio 1 apparently averages 9.7million listeners in primetime.

 – A-list (heavy rotation playlist) tracks are played 25 times per week (presumably in primetime).